Director: Tommy Wirkola

 Is fair and wise and good and gay.

-What Happened To Monday features Noomi Rapace in a remarkable and outstanding performance portraying septuplets, seven sisters, each with a distinctive personality of her own who have the misfortune of being born into circumstances unfriendly to their existence.
+What Happened To Monday features Noomi Rapace in a remarkable and outstanding ensemble-like performance portraying septuplets, seven sisters, each with a distinctive personality of her own who have the misfortune of being born into circumstances unfriendly to their existence.
 A world with too many people with laws that make giving birth to more than one child illegal.
 The population is under the control of the all-powerful Child Allocation Bureau (CAB) a government agency that, on the surface, appears to be benevolent.

 The government has a program carried out by the CAB to deal with the extra children unfortunate enough to get born and then caught.
-The program takes the children and puts them into cryo-sleep until things get better and sufficient for them get reawakened.
+The program takes the children and puts them into cryo-sleep until things get better and sufficient for them to get reawakened.

 After methodically setting up the premise of the film and the establishing the context it takes place in the movie takes a sudden turn that for the ladies, sets this world on fire.
 I should mention that Glenn Close is memorable as the face of the CAB, one Nicollette Cayman, who as it turns out is running for office as the head of the government.
 Her face is the face of a politician that smiles all the time and says all the right things, but just beneath the surface, if you look closely, something is lurking we have seen before, its the evil queen from any classic fairy tale.
 The sisters wind up in a bad situation but prove themselves smart, resourceful and formidable foes.

-To pursue one lead in their investigation one sister visits a douche from Monday’s workplace to find out what he knows and it turns out he was attempting to blackmail Monday but while she is questioning him he is assassinated by a sniper and she finds herself trapped in his apartment.
+To pursue one lead in their investigation one sister visits a douche from Monday’s workplace to find out what he knows, and it turns out he was attempting to blackmail Monday but while she is questioning him he is assassinated by a sniper, and she finds herself trapped in his apartment.
 She eventually manages to escape what looks like certain death for her which leads to an extended chase across town as she attempts to escape the forces of the CAB led by their head agent, a very clean-cut fellow known only as Joe.
 She manages to elude them for quite a while but eventually, she runs out of luck and in a memorable scene Joe kills her in cold blood.

-Another character, Adrian who is a checkpoint guard for the CAB gets involved when he shows up looking for Monday and when he meets another sister in her place he assumes it’s her.
+Another character, Adrian who is a checkpoint guard for the CAB gets involved when he shows up looking for Monday, and when he meets another sister in her place, he assumes it’s her.
 They have sex, and he doesn’t seem to realize its a different woman than the one he knows.
 Adrain is in love with Monday and ends up helping the remaining sisters in their fight for survival.